-Misleading, incomplete, or duplicate data is at the core of CRM product adoption, often prompted by the frustrations multiple departments face in the absence of good data.
+Misleading, incomplete, or duplicate data is a root cause of decreased CRM product adoption.
+Failure to use CRM systems is often prompted by the frustrations multiple departments face in the absence of good data.
 But a data quality ambassador can help.

 When poor data quality gets in the way of effective customer communications, marketing campaigns, and sales forecasting, the end result can mean lost revenue, frustrated customers, and stagnant growth.